sanlega/aliados/README.md

 3. **Flow**:

    1. **Game Activation**:
-      - ESP32 activates a game/test and publishes a message to `escape-room/tests/activated`.
+      - ESP32 activates a game/test and publishes a message to `aliados/tests/activated`.
       - Node-RED subscribes to this topic, processes the message, and may store the game activation data in the database.

    2. **Game Completion**:
-      - ESP32 publishes the game results to `escape-room/tests/completed`.
+      - ESP32 publishes the game results to `aliados/tests/completed`.
       - Node-RED processes the results, updates the database, and can trigger visual updates on Grafana.

    3. **Settings Change**:
       - Admin/user adjusts settings on the Grafana (or separate) interface.
-      - These changes are published to `escape-room/tests/settings`.
+      - These changes are published to `aliados/tests/settings`.
       - ESP32 units subscribe to this topic and adjust their game settings accordingly.

    4. **Visualization**:
       - Grafana reads from the database and provides visual stats, charts, and any other necessary feedback about games/tests.

 4. **Security**:
-   Given you're working with escape rooms, user data, and real-time feedback, you'd want to ensure:

    - Encryption: Make sure the MQTT messages are encrypted, especially if running over public networks.
    - Authentication: Only allow authorized devices to publish/subscribe to your MQTT topics.